bblanchon/ArduinoJsonTroubleshooter/src/pages/v6/runtime/deserialization/incompleteinput/stream/buffer.md

   same-with-buffer:
     label: "No"
     summary: Adding a buffer doesn't solve the issue
-    page: stream-log.md
+    page: log.md
 ---

-[`IncompleteInput`](/v6/api/misc/deserializationerror/#incompleteinput) can be caused by an interruped connection.
+`IncompleteInput` can be caused by an interruped connection.
 For example, this problem happens when the client reads to slowly.

 Indeed, because it reads bytes one by one, `deserializeJson()` can be slow with some implementations of [`Stream`](https://www.arduino.cc/reference/en/language/functions/communication/stream/).
 To speed up the reading, we must add a buffer between the [`Stream`](https://www.arduino.cc/reference/en/language/functions/communication/stream/) and `deserializeJson()`.
 The easiest way to do this is to use `ReadBufferingStream` from the [StreamUtils library](https://github.com/bblanchon/ArduinoStreamUtils):